 - Irritable bowel syndrome

 - Itchy eyes

-Antibiotics can cause Candida to multiply… They are prescribed to destroy harmful bacteria that are causing an illness.
+Antibiotics can cause Candida to multiply… They are prescribed to destroy harmful bacteria that are causing illness.
 In the process, antibiotics also kill good bacteria.

-Your intestinal health is always affected if you use of antibiotics.
+Your intestinal health is always affected if you use antibiotics.
 As a result, you can face serious health problems.

 Antibiotics are definitely useful for certain conditions, there’s no doubt about it… But probiotic supplements should always be taken during and after the treatment to replace the good bacteria that were killed.

 If you do not use antibiotics, you are still at risk… Did you know that the animal agriculture industry feeds antibiotics to the livestock to avoid diseases and premature death?
 That means that you are also exposed to those antibiotics!

 Choosing an organic plant-based diet is the best way to avoid being exposed to those chemicals…